Zudoku

 <html> <head><title>502 Bad Gateway</title></head> <body> <center><h1>502 Bad Gateway</h1></center> <hr><center>openresty</center> </body> </html>

-This is the case when you specify the wrong internal application port when deploying, for example if the application exposes port 8080 but you happen to use 443:80 instead of 443:8080.
+This happens when you specify the wrong internal app port (for example, the app exposes port 8080 but you use 443:80 instead of 443:8080).

 Another error response you may get is: